DataDog/datadog-ci/src/commands/synthetics/README.md

 All options under the `config` key allow overriding the configuration of the test as stored in Datadog.

-- allowInsecureCertificates: (boolean) disable certificate checks in API tests
+- `allowInsecureCertificates`: (boolean) disable certificate checks in API tests.
-- basicAuth: (object) credentials to provide in case a basic authentication is encountered
+- `basicAuth`: (object) credentials to provide in case a basic authentication is encountered.
-  - username: (string) username to use in basic authentication
+  - `username`: (string) username to use in basic authentication.
-  - password: (string) password to use in basic authentication
+  - `password`: (string) password to use in basic authentication.
-- body: (string) data to send in a synthetics API test
+- `body`: (string) data to send in a synthetics API test.
-- bodyType: (string) type of the data sent in a synthetics API test
+- `bodyType`: (string) type of the data sent in a synthetics API test.
-- cookies: (string) use provided string as Cookie header in API or Browser test
+- `cookies`: (string) use provided string as Cookie header in API or Browser test.
-- deviceIds: (array) list of devices on which to run the Browser test
+- `deviceIds`: (array) list of devices on which to run the Browser test.
-- executionRule: (string) execution rule of the test: it defines the behavior of the CLI in case of a failing test, it can be either:
+- `executionRule`: (string) execution rule of the test: it defines the behavior of the CLI in case of a failing test, it can be either:
-  - blocking: the CLI returns an error if the test fails
+  - `blocking`: the CLI returns an error if the test fails.
-  - non_blocking: the CLI only prints a warning if the test fails
+  - `non_blocking`: the CLI only prints a warning if the test fails.
-  - skipped: the test is not executed at all
+  - `skipped`: the test is not executed at all.
-- followRedirects: (boolean) indicates whether to follow or not HTTP redirections in API tests
+- `followRedirects`: (boolean) indicates whether to follow or not HTTP redirections in API tests.
-- headers: (object) headers to replace in the test.
+- `headers`: (object) headers to replace in the test.
 This object should contain as keys the name of the header to replace and as values the new value of the header.
-- locations: (array) list of locations from which the test should be run.
+- `locations`: (array) list of locations from which the test should be run.
-- pollingTimeout: (integer) maximum duration in milliseconds of a test, if execution exceeds this value it is considered failed.
+- `pollingTimeout`: (integer) maximum duration in milliseconds of a test, if execution exceeds this value it is considered failed.
-- retry: (object) retry policy for the test
+- `retry`: (object) retry policy for the test.
-  - count: (integer) number of attempts to perform in case of test failure
+  - `count`: (integer) number of attempts to perform in case of test failure.
-  - interval: (integer) interval between the attempts (in milliseconds)
+  - `interval`: (integer) interval between the attempts (in milliseconds).
-- startUrl: (string) new start URL to provide to the test
+- `startUrl`: (string) new start URL to provide to the test.
-- variables: (object) variables to replace in the test.
+- `variables`: (object) variables to replace in the test.
 This object should contain as keys the name of the variable to replace and as values the new value of the variable.

-You can configure on which url your test starts by providing a `config.startUrl` to your test object and build your own starting url using any part of your test's original starting url and the following environment variables:
+You can configure on which url your Browser or HTTP test starts by providing a `config.startUrl` to your test object and build your own starting url using any part of your test's original starting url and the following environment variables:

 | Environment variable | Description                  | Example                                                |
 |----------------------|------------------------------|--------------------------------------------------------|